Maine Eye Center

 High school diploma or equivalent is required.

-Work is performed in a office environment.
+Work is performed in an office environment.
 Involves frequent patient contact both in person and over the phone along with contact with physicians and staff.
 Work may be frequently fast paced, and contact may be dealing with a variety of patient personalities.
 Possess ability to work in a team environment as well as ability to accept constructive criticism from supervisors and physicians.
 Occasional overtime or evening work may be requested.

-PSYCHOLOGICAL DEMANDS (in a usual workday)
+Psychological Demands (in a usual workday):